chiemeliecoder/Computersystems-monorepo/PracticumII/readme.md

 for the piping we would use
 $ ./server | tee file1.txt (he tee command is a Unix and Linux command-line utility used to read standard input and write it to both standard output and one or more files simultaneously.)
 $ ./server | ls -l (another program that can be used in this command line.
-It will list the files in the current directory along with additional information such as file permissions, owner, group, size, and modification time.) for making a directory you need to use mkdir first then run MD see below
+It will list the files in the current directory along with additional information such as file permissions, owner, group, size, and modification time.)
-$ mkdir myfolder
-$ ./fgets MD TestforPII/myfolder OR /fgets MD YOUR_PATH/myfolder

 ```